Lua Getsinger: Chicago and encountering the Bahá‘í Faith

-Edward was not into religion but accepted an invitation from Thacher to come out to his farm and Lua was there too.Kindle:1048 While there Edward was working on a presentation he was going to make when he had a series of three mystical visions.Kindle:1089-1124 He then developed a strong enthusias for religion which he now shared with Lua.
+Edward was not into religion but accepted an invitation from Thacher to come out to his farm and Lua was there too.Kindle:1048 While there Edward was working on a presentation he was going to make when he had a series of three mystical visions.Kindle:1089-1124 He then developed a strong enthusiasm for religion which he now shared with Lua.
 We know little of their courtship and family meetings otherwise; we do know that Lua married Edward C. Getsinger May 26, 1897.
 Lua's brother William finished the religion class June 18.
 However Edward later publicly cited a marriage certificate as of May 1896 to Ida Moore in Chicago though perhaps this was garbled in the newspaper reporting.

 Lua returned to Hume to enthusiastically tell her family about the new religion.
 Local newspapers noted Lula in town July 6, 1897, accompanied by an unknown lady friend, and William returned as well on July 9.
 It is known her mother and four of her siblings joined the religion quickly.
 In particular her mother Ellen asked an unidentified 'truthseeker' to transcribe 16 pages of its writings.
 At least one sister of Lua, Ruby "Hebe" Moore, was there when Lua returned who went on to her own pilgrimage later, and variously lived in Washington DC, Baltimore, Worcester, Massachusetts, and finally Fryeburg, Maine, as an active member of the religion.
 After being joined by Edward they left Hume August 31, 1897, on their way to Ithaca, where Lua organized a study class.
 Edward himself also took a class in New York and finished it back on October 26, 1897.
 Six people graduated from Lua's when visited by Kheiralla in January 1898.
 More people passed it by February 3, 1898.
 Among those that passed the class was Edward Struven who then introduced the religion to his brother Howard who then went on to found a community in Baltimore along with others who had found the religion other ways and numbered 50 people by 1901.
 Lua also wrote of being lonesome with Edward away but filled with purpose from the new religion and excited to hear of the advancing work of the community in Chicago.
 Around this time her brother Orson was in the West Virginia infantry and William served in the medical corps at Fort Sheridan during the Spanish–American War in 1898.